 What is athlete’s foot?

 Athlete's foot is an infection also called tinea pedis, caused when various types of fungi invade the skin.
-It usually occurs between the toes but can also occur on the bottom and sides of the feet and is highly contagious.
-It can spread to other parts of the body and can affect your toenails resulting in nail fungus.
+It usually occurs between the toes but it can also occur on the bottom and sides of the feet.
+Athlete’s foot can spread to other parts of the body and it can affect your toenails resulting in nail fungus.

 Athlete's foot is noticeable as one or a combination of these symptoms: